 - a.
-Board members should carefully examine an officer's entire record to assess leadership, performance, and career potential. - b.
+Board members should carefully examine an officer's entire record to assess leadership and performance in operational fleet and/or acquisition positions. - b.
 For merit reorder consideration, clear recommendations toward early promotion should accompany recognized sustained superior performance; officers should excel in billets of increasing complexity, responsibility, and scope. - c.
-Engineering (1510) officers under consideration for promotion to commander should demonstrate superior performance in a designated O-4 experience tour.
-Officers will have varying degrees of acquisition and operational fleet experience.
-Both are equally valuable for officers based on the span of the community's lateral transfer window. - d.
-Maintenance (1520) officers under consideration for promotion to commander should demonstrate superior performance in a designated 0-4 leadership tour.
-Officer experience should include organizational and intermediate fleet maintenance experience at sea and ashore.
+Most Engineering (1510) officers under consideration for promotion to lieutenant commander have been selected for lateral transfer based on their sustained superior fleet performance.
+As a result, officers will have varying degrees of operational fleet and acquisition experience, which are equally valuable.

+d.
+Maintenance (1520) officers under consideration for promotion to lieutenant commander should demonstrate superior performance in O-3 experience tours.
+Officer experience should include various organizational and intermediate fleet tours.